JoaoLace/countries_ranks/README.md

-# Country Rating System
+# Country Rating System with Ranking

 This program allows users to rate different countries based on various criteria and stores the ratings in a text file.
-It provides a simple command-line interface for inputting ratings for each country.
+It provides a simple command-line interface for inputting ratings for each country and displays the ranking of countries based on their scores.

 ## Features